 Parc Astérix

-There is fun for all the family at one of France’s most popular theme parks, just 2 ½ hours drive from our Calais terminal.
-Astérix and co can’t wait to meet you and your little Gauls!
+One of France’s most popular theme parks, Parc Astérix is fun for the whole family!
+Astérix & co can’t wait to meet you & your little Gauls!

-Parc Astérix roller coasters are legendary.
+There are plenty of must-ride attractions at Parc Astérix.
+The roller coasters are legendary and are not to be missed.
 Some are record-breaking, and some, like Oziris and Tonnerre 2 Zeus, are not for the faint-hearted!
 Check the height rules for children before starting to queue for any of these coasters.

 More than it looks: you’ll never guess the incredible genius of Numérobis!
 On completing their vertiginous ascent to a height of 40 metres, visitors will be rewarded with an amazing panoramic view of the whole of Gaul – from their perch in Egypt!
 And as for the descent, no need to panic!
 It’s as gentle as can be – Numérobis has given us his word!